-Learning outcomes

 Expected results from this subject Training and

-Learning Results
+Expected results from this subject Learning Results

 Become acquainted with the design methodology, and acquire criteria for the selection of tools and A2

 appropriate techniques for any case that arises.
 C1

-C7
+the transfer of the transfer o C7

 D3

 D5

 Acquire knowledge about and control of the different factors that play a role in a product life cycle.
 A3

 C7

 C8

 D2

 D8

 D10

 Develop capabilities to conceive and materialize inventive solutions to actual problems that are A1

 satisfactory for the users.
 A5

 C3

 C7

 C10

 D3

 D8

 Gain abilities to make good use of the available resources for product communication and corporate A4

 image strengthening.
 C9

 D4

 D8

 D10